shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 - First, <u>identify what you need to learn</u>.
 Identify the main points and key ideas in the readings, as well as the relevant evidence and methodologies.

 - You'll need to <u>complete the assigned readings before class</u>.
-This is important, because we'll be doing activities in class that involve applying material from the reading.
-If you haven't done the assigned reading, you won't be prepared to do the class activities.
-You will also need to write responses to the readings for each class which will require completing the assigned reading.
+This is important, because we'll be doing activities in class that involve applying material from the readings.
+If you haven't done the assigned readings, you won't be prepared to do the class activities.
+You will also need to write responses to the readings for each class which will require completing the assigned readings.

 - Effective reading is more than just flipping pages and having the words move past your eyes, though.
 You need to actively engage in the process of reading.
 The key to learning is actively processing and organizing the material.
 As you read, <u>identify the main points and key questions</u> in each section. <u>Take notes in your own words</u>.
-Highlighting is not as effective as note-taking, particularly when you take notes in your own words, summarizing and restating the concepts and ideas in the reading (rather than just re-writing what is in the text).
+Highlighting is not as effective as note-taking, particularly when you take notes in your own words, summarizing and restating the concepts and ideas in the readings (rather than just re-writing what is in the text).
 Think about what you are reading and relate it to what you already know.
 Try applying the ideas to your own life, which will make the material more interesting as well as help you learn and remember.

 - <u>Space out your learning and studying</u>.
 Set up a schedule that involves doing some reading, learning, reviewing, and writing for this class every day or so (being sure that you have allocated about 6-9 hours total per week) and stick to your schedule.